-Most Cardiac MRI scans do not require any special preparation.
-If you are having an Adenosine-stress CMR study, you will be advised at the time of booking what is required.
+Most cardiac MRI scans do not require any special preparation.
+If you are having an adenosine-stress CMR study, you will be advised at the time of booking what preparation is required.

 Some people may find the MRI scanner claustrophobic which can prevent them from completing the MRI scan.
 If you have experienced this previously or have any concerns, please let our bookings staff know and we will talk through the options available to you.

 The patient experience video provides an overview of what will happen during your cardiac MRI scan.

 When you arrive, you will asked to complete an MRI Safety Questionnaire to make sure you are safe to enter the MRI scanner room.
 You will be asked to change into a gown before your MRI to ensure there is no metal on your body or in your clothing.

 We will then place some ECG dots on your chest using a special abrasive gel to prepare your skin.
 In most cases we will need to give you a small injection of an MRI contrast dye into a vein in your arm so that we can get more detailed information about your heart tissue.